EventSearcher/event-searcher/README.md

 - ☑️  make pagination great again
 - ⬜ Add registration and login feature
 - ⬜ Add possibility to creating list of events by user
-- ⬜ and sharing this list with oder users
+- ⬜ and sharing this list with other users
 - ⬜ create home page
 - ⬜ Add account management for users